 b.
-Noise 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help] Some traffic noise occurs, as well as noises associated with agriculture and residential properties.
+Noise 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help] Some traffic noise occurs, as well as, noises associated with rural residential, farmland and construction areas.
 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site. [help] During project construction, generated noise would be related to construction activities, such as heavy machinery noises.
+Indicate what hours noise would come from the site. [help] During project construction, generated noise would be related to construction activities, such as, heavy machinery noises.
 Such noise would occur during work day hours, from approximately 7AM to 5PM.
-Post construction, there would be no additional noise other than what is currently occurring.
+Post construction, there would be no additional noise other that what is currently occurring.
 3) Proposed measures to reduce or control noise impacts, if any: [help] Work would occur during normal daytime working hours weekdays and occasional Saturdays, eliminating noise at night that may disturb area residents.
 8. Land and shoreline use a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe. [help] The site is currently an irrigation canal and an adjacent maintenance road.
-Adjacent properties include residential, agriculture and undeveloped. b.
+If so, describe. [help] The site is an inverted siphon and adjacent maintenance road.
+Adjacent properties include rural residential, farmland, and undeveloped.
+The removal of the 11.0 siphon will remove southerly access for one property bisected by the canal.
+Access could be restored by a private bridge crossing of the canal, permitted by KID. b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help] No existing land use will be changed.
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help] No. Some areas adjacent to the site are used for agriculture.

 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: The project will not affect farm or forest business operations. c.
-Describe any structures on the site. [help] No structures are located on the site.
+If so, how: The project will not affect farm or forest business operations.

+c.
+Describe any structures on the site. [help] The existing concrete inverted siphons are located on the site.